Data Structures Meet Cryptography: 3SUM with Preprocessing: Abstract

 Secondly, we show equivalence between lower bounds for a broad class of (static) data structure problems and one-way functions in the random oracle model that resist a very strong form of preprocessing attack.
 Concretely, given a random function $F: [N] \to [N]$ (accessed as an oracle) we show how to {\em compile} it into a function $G^F: [N^2] \to [N^2]$ which resists $S$-bit preprocessing attacks that run in query time $T$ where $ST=O(N^{2-\eps})$ (assuming a corresponding data structure lower bound on $\SUM$).
 In contrast, a classical result of Hellman tells us that $F$ itself can be more easily inverted, say with $N^{2/3}$-bit preprocessing in $N^{2/3}$ time.
 We also show that much stronger lower bounds follow from the hardness of $\kSUM$.
 Our results can be equivalently interpreted as security against adversaries that are very non-uniform, or have large auxiliary input, or as security in the face of a powerfully backdoored random oracle.

-Thirdly, we give lower bounds for $\SUM$ which match the best known lower bounds for static data structure problems (Larsen, FOCS 2012).
+Thirdly, we give non-adaptive lower bounds for $\SUM$ which match the best known lower bounds for static data structure problems.
 Moreover, we show that our lower bound generalizes to a range of geometric problems, such as three points on a line, polygon containment, and others.

 \pagenumbering{arabic}